zephir/kirby-contentsync/README.md

 1. Since we download each file individually, it is possible that a WAF / Firewall will block the requests.
 You can add an exception for the endpoints.
 2. Generating the checksum can put a bit of load on the server, especially for large files.
 But for "normal" websites it should be fine - even if you have several gigabytes of data / many files.
+3. Because we serve all files through PHP and a web endpoint, downloads of large files (200MB+) may be stopped by the server hoster (especially with shared hosting).

 ## License